PowerSnail/PowerSnail.github.io/content/posts/comsci/2022-07-29-score-in-url/index.md

 }
 ```

-The code is [here](https://github.com/PowerSnail/ScoreInUrl).
+The code for _Score In URL_ is [here](https://github.com/PowerSnail/ScoreInUrl).
 Bundled by [vite.js], everything compiles down to a pair of HTML and JS file.
 No backend, no cookies, no tracking, no storage.
 It lives entirely inside that one browser tab.

 This approach has its own caveat: size limit.
 URLs are traditionally at most 2048 characters.
 How many pages of sheet music you get from those 2048 characters depend on your score, but the spirit of **Score In URL** is to share short snippets of sheet music, not to be a full-fledged music editor.
 There are much better tools out there for composing.